anima-wg/constrained-join-proxy/draft-ietf-anima-constrained-join-proxy.md

 This results in a total of 96 bits, or 12 bytes.
 The structure stores the srcport, the originating IPv6 Link-Local address, the IPv4/IPv6 family (as a single bit) and an ifindex to provide the link-local scope.
-This fits nicely into a single AES128 CBC block for instance, resulting in a 16 byte context message.
+This fits nicely into a single AES128 CBC block for instance, resulting in a 16 byte jpy_header.
-The Join Proxy MUST maintain the same context block for all communications from the same pledge.
+The Join Proxy MUST maintain the same jpy\_header for all communications from the same pledge UDP source port.
 This implies that any encryption key either does not change during the communication, or that when it does, it is acceptable to break any onboarding connections which have not yet completed.
-If using a context parameter like defined above, it should be easy for the Join Proxy to meet this requirement without maintaining any local state about the pledge.
+If using a jpy\_header like defined above, it should be easy for the Join Proxy to meet this requirement without maintaining any local state about the pledge.

 Note: when IPv6 is used only the lower 64-bits of the origin IP need to be recorded, because they are all IPv6 Link-Local addresses, so the upper 64-bits are just "fe80::".
 For IPv4, a Link-Local IPv4 address {{?RFC3927}} would be used, and it would fit into 64-bits.
 On media where the IID is not 64-bits, a different arrangement will be necessary.